QwenLM/Qwen2.5/README.md

 <br>

 ## Performance
-Detailed Evaluation results are reported in this blog.
+Detailed evaluation results are reported in this <a href="https://qwenlm.github.io"> 📑 blog</a>.

 ## Requirements